Add your custom HTML here

 Join us for a day of fun, food, and fellowship with our parish community!

-Experience the peace and presence of the Lord during Eucharistic Adoration, held Tuesday through Friday from 6:00 to 7:00 AM, and additionally on Tuesday evenings from 6:00 to 8:00 PM.
+Experience the peace and presence of the Lord during Eucharistic Adoration, held Tuesday, Thursday & Friday from 6:00 to 7:00 AM, and additionally on Tuesday evenings from 6:00 to 8:00 PM.
 This is a wonderful opportunity for quiet prayer, reflection, and devotion before the Blessed Sacrament.
 All are welcome to come and spend time in the Lord’s presence.

 • Rosary: Weekdays after morning Mass; Saturdays at 4:30 PM; Sundays at 7:30 AM & 10:00 AM; Wednesdays at 6:00 PM.